viaielja/viaielja-wasmiot/docs/orchestrator/deployment.md

 ## From solution to deployment

+Once a solution is found, interaction with the supervisor increases with deploying, executing and (TODO) monitoring.

 ### Deploying

 When a `/deploy` is requested on orchestrator API, the devices are sent their